-How to Recover Deleted Files on Mac Free
+How to Recover Deleted Files on Mac With/Without Software

 - Quick Navigation

 - Part 1.
 Are files permanently deleted from Mac?

 - Part 2.
 7 Ways to Recover Deleted Files on Mac Without Software

 - Part 3.
 3 Ways to Recover Permanently Deleted Files on Mac With Software [Free and Paid]

 - Part 4.
 Tips for Preventing Data Loss on Mac in the Future

 Are files permanently deleted from Mac?

 When removing files from a Mac, many users believe that once a file is gone, it's gone for good.
 But the truth is, deleting a file from a Mac doesn't necessarily mean it's permanently gone.
 Whether you empty the trash bar or permanently delete it, the file doesn't disappear immediately.
 The macOS only marks the space previously occupied by the deleted files as available for reuse.
 However, the actual data of those files may still exist on the storage device until new data overwrites it.
 So, when you accidentally delete files on Mac, take remedial measures immediately; you still have a chance to get the deleted files back on Mac.
 For that, read on to know more details.